ChiChou/bagbak/README.md

 Yet another frida based App decryptor.
 Requires jailbroken iOS device and [frida.re](https://www.frida.re/)

-Only tested on iOS 14 (unc0ver) and iOS 16 (checkm8).
-Dopamine seems to have issues on process spawn and I don't have such device to debug.
+Only tested on iOS 14 (unc0ver) and iOS 16 (checkm8). **Help wanted: Dopamine seems to have issues on process spawn but I don't have such device to debug.**

 ![demo](images/screen.gif)